-Palacký University was granted the full rights of other European universities in 1573.
-It was restored under its present name in 1946, and after 1989 the number of faculties grew to today‘s eight.
+Palacký University is a modern university with a rich history.
+The university was granted the full rights of other European universities in 1573.
+It was restored under its present name in 1946, and after 1989 the number of faculties grew to today’s eight.
 It prides itself as a friendly institution with supportive teachers and an intellectually stimulating environment.
 Students present at UP are given sufficient space for their extracurricular activities, whether at university sports facilities or culture and social events.

 A Research University